senny/pdfjs_viewer-rails/UPDATE.md

 Replace all `url(images/` with `url(/pdfjs/web/images/`

+Take extra care here as there are a few instances of inconsistent naming across pdf.js releases!
+For example the upgrade to 1.10.100 was not a trivial find and replace.

 ## `app/views/pdfjs_viewer/viewer/_viewer.html.erb`

 Replace the whole content of `app/views/pdfjs_viewer/viewer/_viewer.html.erb` with `web/viewer.html` from the new pdf.js release.